ang-yu/cdgd/cran-comments.md

-* This is a patch release that adds a data check.
+* This is a major release.
+The package now accommodates sampling weights.